-Required Number Of Parking Spaces Per Each Unit of Use Measure as Follows: A. Auditoriums, Assembly Halls, Theaters, and Churches 1 Two seats based upon maximum seating capacity in the main place of assembly therein, plus one space for each employee.
+Required Number Of Parking Spaces Per Each Unit of Use Measure as Follows: A. Auditoriums, Assembly Halls, Theaters, and Churches 1 One (1) parking space for each five (5) persons the building or structure is intended to accommodate.

 B. Automobile Service Stations 2 Each gasoline pump and lubrication stall plus one space for each employee.
 C. Banks and Business or Professional Office of Doctors, Lawyers, Architects, Engineers, or other similar professions 1 Two hundred (200) square feet of usable floor area plus one space for each employee.
 D. Barber Shops and Beauty Parlors 2 Each barber or beauty operator plus one space for each employee.
 E. Drive-In Restaurants 1 Twenty-five square feet of usable floor area, plus one space for each employee, with a minimum of forty parking spaces.
 F. Golf Courses 1 Each two employees plus one space for every five hundred square feet of usable floor area in the club house, plus a minimum of ten parking spaces per hole on the golf course.
-G. Industrial Establishments and Warehouse Facilities 1 Each employee computed on the basis of the greatest number of persons employed at any period during the day. Н. Residential dwellings 2 Each dwelling unit.
-I. Restaurants or similar establishments in which is conducted the sale and consumption on the. premises of beverages, food or refreshments.
-This shall include private clubs, lodges, and recreational facilities 1 One for each two persons at maximum seating capacity, plus one space for each employee J. Retail stores and service establishments other than those specified herein 1 One hundred and fifty square feet of usable floor area, plus one space for each employee.
-K. Sanitariums, convalescent homes, hospitals, hotels, and similar establishments 1 Two beds plus one space for each employee.
+G. Industrial Establishments and Warehouse Facilities 1 For every three hundred and fifty (350) square feet of floor space of that portion of the buildings patronized by the public.
+H. Residential dwellings 2 For each family unit occupying the premises.
+In addition to the above, one (1) parking space shall be provided in each case for every two (2) persons employed or intended to be employed on the premises.
+I. Restaurants or similar establishments in which is conducted the sale and consumption on the premises of beverages, food or refreshments.
+This shall include private clubs, lodges, and recreational facilities.
+1 For every one hundred (100) square feet of floor area or part thereof.
+Excludes Taverns.
+J. Retail stores and service establishments other than those specified herein 1 One hundred and fifty square feet of usable floor area, plus one space for each employee.

+K. Sanitariums, convalescent hospitals, hotels, and similar establishments 1 Two beds plus one space for homes, each employee.
 L. Service garage, auto, salesrooms, auto repair, collision, or bumping shops, car wash establishments 1 Two hundred square feet of usable floor area, plus one space for each employee on the basis of the maximum number of employees on duty at any one time, plus two spaces for each auto serviced.
 M. Repair establishments for appliances, household items, glass, and similar items; lawn and garden establishments 1 Three hundred square feet of usable floor area plus one space for each employee.
+N. Hospitals and Institutions of Similar Nature 1 For every three hundred (300) square feet of floor space or part thereof. Ο. Vacation Rentals 1 For every one (1) guest room, plus (1) one for each employee or owner currently living onsite.
+P. Tavern 1 For every sixty-six (66) square feet of floor space or part thereof.